soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 ```

 `id`, short for the identity function, returns the exact value it received.
-If we tried any other way, for example returning some made up value
+If we tried any other way, for example, returning some made-up value
-like `"hello"`, or try to use `x` like a value of a type we know like
+like `"hello"`, or trying to use `x` as a value of a type we know, like
 writing `x + x`, the type checker will complain.

-Also, remember that `->` is right associative?
+Also, remember that `->` is right-associative?
 This signature is equivalent to:

 ```hs
 (.) :: (b -> c) -> (a -> b) -> (a -> c)